Twisted duality for embedded graphs: Medial graphs and the ribbon group action

 \subsection{Twisted duals and cycle family graphs}

 We are now ready for the first of our main theorems.
-We will begin by showing that all of the cycle family graphs of a 4-regular embedded graph are twisted duals, thus generalizing the well known property of Equation~\ref{taitemedial}.
+We will begin by showing that all of the cycle family graphs of a $4$-regular embedded graph are twisted duals, thus generalizing the well known property of Equation~\ref{taitemedial}.
 We will then prove the converse of this result, that twisted duals are exactly the cycle family graphs of a medial graph.
 This converse generalizes Proposition~\ref{cyclefamilydual}.

-\begin{theorem} If $F$ is a 4-regular embedded graph and $F_{\vec{s}}$ and $F_{\vs} $ are two cycle family embedded graphs, then $F_{\vec{s}}$ and $F_{\vs} $ are twisted duals. \end{theorem} \begin{proof} It is enough to show that if the arrow marked graph states $\vec{s}$ and $\vs$ differ at exactly one vertex then $F_{\vec{s}}$ and $F_{\vs}$ are twisted duals.
-To show this, assume that $\vec{s}$ and $\vs$ differ at the vertex $v\in \V(F)$ and that $e_v$ is the label of the edge in $F_{\vec{s}}$ and the corresponding edge in $F_{\vs}$ that arises from the pair of $v$-coloured arrows in $\vec{s}$ and $\vs$.
+\begin{theorem} If $F$ is a $4$-regular embedded graph and $F_{\vec{s}}$ and $F_{\vs} $ are two cycle family embedded graphs, then $F_{\vec{s}}$ and $F_{\vs} $ are twisted duals. \end{theorem} \begin{proof} It suffices to show that if the arrow marked graph states $\vec{s}$ and $\vs$ differ at exactly one vertex then $F_{\vec{s}}$ and $F_{\vs}$ are twisted duals.
+To show this, assume that $\vec{s}$ and $\vs$ differ at the vertex $v\in \V(F)$ and that $e_v$ is the label of the edge in $F_{\vec{s}}$ and the corresponding edge in $F_{\vs}$ that arises from the pair of $v$-labelled arrows in $\vec{s}$ and $\vs$.
 We then need to show that $\g(F_{\vec{s}}, e_v)=(F_{\vs}, e_v)$ for some $\g \in \fG$.
-To show this, we may assume with out loss of generality (as $\fG$ is a group) that the arrow marked vertex state at $v$ in $\vec{s}$ is a split with flat arrow markings.
-Locally, (the arrow presentation of) $F_{\vec{s}}$ is then \raisebox{-6mm}{ }.
-Then, in $\vs$ the arrow presentation of $F_{\vs}$ is locally one of
+To show this, we may assume without loss of generality (as $\fG$ is a group) that the arrow marked vertex state at $v$ in $\vec{s}$ is a split with flat arrow markings, so that locally, (the arrow presentation of) $F_{\vec{s}}$ is \raisebox{-6mm}{ }.
+Then, in $\vs$, the arrow presentation of $F_{\vs}$ is locally one of

 where the arrow presentations are all identical outside of the region shown in the diagrams.
 Thus we have shown that when $\vec{s}$ and $\vs$ differ at $v$, then $\g(F_{\vec{s}}, e_v)=(F_{\vs}, e_v)$ for some $\g \in \fG$, as required. \end{proof}